 All student charges for the quarter are due at the time of registration.
-Situations that deserve special consideration may be discussed with the Vice President for Business Affairs or the Distant Learning Center Director.
-A student is not officially enrolled until he/she has either paid the account in full, has approved financial aid that will pay all charges, or has made satisfactory payment arrangements with the VP for Business Affairs or the DLC Director.
+A student is not officially enrolled until he/she has either paid the account in full or has approved financial aid that will pay all charges above any cash payments.